-While there’s some conflicting evidence on marijuana’s role in delaying the risk of developing type 2 diabetes, research shows it is beneficial indeed for those already diagnosed with either type 1 or 2 and especially for those who suffer complications.
+While there’s some conflicting evidence on the role of cannabinoids delaying the risk of developing type 2 diabetes, research shows it is beneficial indeed for those already diagnosed with either type 1 or 2 and especially for those who suffer complications.

 A milestone study published in the American Journal of Medicine in 2013 concluded:

 - CBD may help control blood sugar

 - People who ingest cannabinoids are less likely to be obese and have lower body mass index (BMI) measurements — despite the fact that they seemed to take in more calories

 “The most important finding is that current CBD users appeared to have better carbohydrate metabolism than non-users.
 Their fasting insulin levels were lower, and they appeared to be less resistant to the insulin produced by their body to maintain a normal blood-sugar level,” Murray Mittleman, associate professor of medicine at Harvard Medical School and the lead researcher told TIME magazine.

 In 2014, a “summary of the promising epidemiological evidence” on Cannabinoids in the management of diabetes published in the Natural Medicine Journal also concluded that in thousands of subjects, past and current cannabinoid intake was associated with lower levels of fasting insulin, blood glucose, insulin resistance, BMI, and waist circumference.

-And in 2015, Israeli researchers at the Hebrew University of Jerusalem released a study showing that the anti-inflammatory properties of cannabidiol (CBD), a compound found in cannabis, could effectively be used to treat different illnesses including type 2 diabetes.
+And in 2015, Israeli researchers at the Hebrew University of Jerusalem released a study showing that the anti-inflammatory properties of cannabidiol (CBD), a compound found in the hemp plant, could effectively be used to treat different illnesses including type 2 diabetes.

-There’s also compelling scientific evidence that cannabis can aid in treating complications of diabetes, for example, eye disease; cannabis reduces the intraocular pressure (fluid pressure in the eye) considerably in people with glaucoma, which is caused by conditions that severely restrict blood flow to the eye, like diabetic retinopathy.
+There’s also compelling scientific evidence that cannabinoids can aid in treating complications of diabetes, for example, eye disease.
+Cannabinoids can reduce the intraocular pressure (fluid pressure in the eye) considerably in people with glaucoma, which is caused by conditions that severely restrict blood flow to the eye, like diabetic retinopathy.

 How Can CBD Help You?

-So let’s say you were using marijuana or wanted to try it.
+So let’s say you were using CBD or wanted to try it.
 What would the effect be on your diabetes?